Sashie/skript-yaml/README.md

 #### Example

 ```
-set yaml value "test1.test2" from file "config" to "test3"
+set yaml value "test1.test2" from "config" to "test3"

-set {_test} to yaml value "test1.test2" from file "config"
+set {_test} to yaml value "test1.test2" from "config"
 broadcast "%{_test}%"

 #similar syntax as skQuery and skellett